 How to manage your VAs

-Much like with your existing employees, you will need remote collaboration tools to manage your VA.
+Like your existing employees, you will need remote collaboration tools to manage your VA.
 Make sure that from the onboarding process, they know which messaging platform you’re using.
-Some might use Slack for communication and some might prefer Microsoft Teams, regardless, it’s best to confirm with your VA.
+Some might use Slack for communication, and others prefer Microsoft Teams; regardless, it’s best to confirm with your VA.

 More often than not, some clients require their VAs to use employee tracking software too.
 This is to show transparency on both ends.
 In these cases, positivity reigns.
 As long as you have healthy communication with your virtual assistants, any concerns are mitigated.